jingyang-zhou/jingyang-zhou.github.io/about.md

 permalink: /about/
 ---

-I study human and machine perception, neuroimaging, and sensory neuroscience using theoretical, computational and experimental methods.
+I study human/machine perception and sensory neuroscience using theoretical, computational and experimental methods.

 ### More Information